Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Visit the Wappalyzer extension site here:
+To visit the Wappalyzer extension website, go here:

 SpyBar